 No alternative for the parking or guest house expansion exists.
-Part of the alternative layout is to provide facilities for the public's benefit such as a beach shower deck, bus drop-off area and ablution block.
+Part of the alternative layout is to provide facilities for the public's benefit such as a beach shower deck and ablution block.
 The public amenities are highlighted in purple on Figure 32.